childhood he was deeply responsive to the sounds of both popular Venezuelan

 Ballesteros (Guitar Performance), and studied intensely over the course of six

-years perfecting his technique with Domingo Carbajal (disciple of Regino Sainz
+years perfecting his technique and musicianship with Domingo Carbajal (disciple

-de la Maza and Sergiu Celibidache).
-Apart from this, he has a B.A. in Media
+of Regino Sainz de la Maza and Sergiu Celibidache).
+Apart from this, he has a B.A.

 Christian currently lives in the San Francisco Bay Area where he intends to